-- The Workforce Investment Act (WIA ) is a federally funded employment and training program that provides training grants, and is designed to empower individuals to improve their employment opportunities.
+- The Workforce Innovation and Opportunity Act (WIOA ) is a federally funded employment and training program that provides training grants, and is designed to empower individuals to improve their employment opportunities.
 Although there can be some differences between states, the general guidelines to qualify are as follows:

 - Must be in need of training to re-enter the work force

 - Have little or no work history, outdated training, or skills that are no longer marketable